thinhpham2122/Color_the_Sky/README.md

 ##
 **What does it do?**

-Given an input image, Color the Sky resamples to a 512x512 px resolution to standardize the images placed in the `raw_image `folder.
-The resized images are output into the `feature `folder, which is when the trained model steps in.
+Given an input image, Color the Sky resamples to a 512x512 px resolution to standardize the images placed in the raw_image folder.
+The resized images are output into the feature folder, which is when the trained model steps in.

-The Color the Sky model takes the black and white images in the `feature `folder and applies colorization ***[elaborate on how the model does this]**
+The Color the Sky model takes the black and white images in the feature folder and applies colorization.
+The model looks at the difference between the gray scale and the colored images and tries to tune it’s parameters to map one image to another.
+The model consists of several convolution layers and uses the Adam optimizer to learn the parameter.
+The result after training is a model that can take any image that resembles the training data and produce a colorized version of it.

 Example Before and After Images:
 ![input254](test_input/input254.jpeg)| ![input254](test_output/output254.jpeg)